-If wave soldering cannot be avoided, the following conditions must be observed:
+If wave soldering cannot be avoided, for QFP packages with a pitch (e) larger than 0.5 mm, the following conditions must be observed:

 - A double-wave (a turbulent wave with high upward pressure followed by a smooth laminar wave) soldering technique should be used. - The footprint must be at an angle of 45° to the board direction and must incorporate solder thieves downstream and at the side corners.